Baker’s cyst (popliteal cyst)

 What is a Baker’s cyst?

-A Baker’s cyst, also called a popliteal cyst, is swelling caused by knee joint fluid protruding to the back of the knee (popliteal area of the knee).
-When an excess of knee joint fluid is compressed by the body weight between the bones of the knee joint, it can become trapped and separate from the joint to form a fluid-filled sac, referred to as a Baker’s cyst.
+A Baker’s cyst, also called a popliteal cyst, is swelling caused by knee joint fluid protruding to the back of the knee, called the popliteal area of the knee.
+When an excess of knee joint fluid is compressed by the body’s weight between the bones of the knee joint, it can become trapped and separate from the joint to form a fluid-filled sac, referred to as a Baker’s cyst.
 The name is in memory of the surgeon who originally described the condition, William Morrant Baker, who worked at St. Barts Hospital in London in the 19th century.

 What causes a Baker’s cyst?

-Baker’s cysts are not uncommon and can be caused by virtually any cause of joint swelling ( arthritis).
+Baker’s cysts are not uncommon and can be caused by virtually any cause of joint swelling.
 The most common form of arthritis associated with Baker’s cysts is osteoarthritis, also called degenerative arthritis.
-Baker’s cysts also can result from cartilage tears (such as a torn meniscus), rheumatoid arthritis and other knee problems.
+Baker’s cysts also can result from cartilage tears (such as a torn meniscus), rheumatoid arthritis, and other knee problems.

 What are symptoms of a Baker’s cyst?

-A Baker’s cyst may cause no symptoms or be associated with knee pain and/or tightness behind the knee, especially when the knee is extended or fully flexed.
+A Baker’s cyst may cause no symptoms, or may be associated with knee pain and/or tightness behind the knee, especially when the knee is extended or fully flexed.
 Baker’s cysts are usually visible as a bulge behind the knee that is particularly noticeable on standing compared to the other knee.
 They are generally soft and minimally tender.

-Baker’s cysts can become complicated by protrusion of fluid down the leg between the muscles of the calf (dissection).
+Baker’s cysts can become complicated by protrusion of fluid down the leg between the muscles of the calf, called dissection.
 The cyst can rupture, leaking fluid down the inner leg, sometimes giving the inner ankle the appearance of a painless bruise.
 Baker’s cyst dissection and rupture are frequently associated with swelling of the leg and can mimic phlebitis of the leg.

 How is a Baker’s cyst diagnosed?